 DefenseLite blends seamlessly with the existing window glazing, making for an invisible layer of protection without moving parts or unsightly reinforcements.
 While this infrastructure upgrade can certainly improve the level of protection in schools, DefenseLite’s ballistic counterpart BulletShield delivers the ultimate solution.

-In addition to keeping intruders out, BulletShield is designed to keep bullets out as well.
-It’s a UL rated retrofit ballistic shield that’s designed to protect against both natural and human disasters.
+In addition to keeping intruders out, BulletShield also keeps bullets out.
+It serves as a UL-rated retrofit ballistic shield designed to protect against both natural and human disasters.
 Unlike other bullet-resistant window treatments, BulletShield has become a leading security glazing solution for schools, as well as other vulnerable applications like courthouses, government buildings, and police stations.
-It’s been independently tested to provide UL 752 ballistic ratings, preventing breach against 9MM, .44 Magnum, and AR-15 bullets.
+Independent testing shows that BulletShield provides UL 752 ballistic ratings, preventing breaches from 9MM, .44 Magnum, and AR-15 bullets.

 Barricading Systems and Lockdown Solutions

 Alongside reinforcing glass windows and doors, barricading these points of entry offers additional protection for schools and educational institutions.
-In fact, The Department of Homeland Security recommends having systems in place to lock and barricade doors when sheltering in place against active shooters.
-The fact of the matter is, not all barricade systems are created equal.
+In fact, the Department of Homeland Security recommends having systems in place to lock and barricade doors when sheltering in place against active shooters.
+The fact remains that manufacturers do not create all barricade systems equal.

 If you’d like to learn more about how to prevent school shootings with infrastructure improvements like DefenseLite and BulletShield, reach out to use via our Contact Page, or give us a call at (866) 933-3456.